* Yen at near-one-month highs versus dollar, euro

-Dollar/yen was the strongest-performing major currency pair last year and many hedge funds have been betting the trend will continue as the Fed cuts back its huge bond-buying programme and on expectations the Bank of Japan will provide even more stimulus this year.
+Dollar/yen was one of the strongest-performing major currency pairs last year and many hedge funds have been betting the trend will continue as the Fed cuts back its huge bond-buying programme and on expectations the Bank of Japan will provide even more stimulus this year.

 But many traders were taken by surprise by the U.S. non-farm payrolls data, which showed a rise of 74,000, well short of the 196,000 analysts had expected.

-Yields on 10-year U.S. Treasuries, which were above 3 percent in the middle of last week, have fallen to just above 2.85 percent, their lowest since mid-December, lending less support to the dollar.
+Yields on 10-year U.S. Treasuries, which were above 3 percent in the middle of last week, have fallen to around 2.85 percent, their lowest since mid-December, lending less support to the dollar.

 The implied yields on Fed funds futures also tumbled as markets pushed back the timing of the first interest rate hike out towards late-2015 from mid-2015.